xrchitron/restaurantList/README.md

 # Restaurant in Taipei

-This is a restaurant website which users are able to login, get restaurant information and promote different stores.
+This is a restaurant website which users are able to get restaurant information and promote different stores.

 ### Project snapshots